 How do you become an officer in the military?
 This week I’m diving into the typical ways people become officers.
 That being said there are a lot of specialized programs.
 Make sure to talk to a recruiter to find the best option for you.
 I also included an interview with a cadet going through ROTC and a new 2d Lt who completed Army Officer training.
 You can also check out episode 151 with two cadets at West Point sharing their experiences.

-Week 6: Being a Woman in the Military (Coming August 16th)
+Week 6: Education Benefits (Coming August 16th)

-Week 7: Education Benefits (Coming August 23rd)
+Week 7: Fitness and Health (Coming August 23rd)